Edoardo-V/edoardo-v.github.io/_myresearch/research.markdown

 name: Research
 ---

+My research focus is in the application of reinforcement learning to trading and hedging.
+Specifically regarding reinforcement learning I have analyzed:

 ### Conference papers

 + Edoardo Vittori, Martino Bernasconi, Francesco Trovò, Marcello Restelli. *Dealing with Transaction Costs in Portfolio Optimization: Online Gradient Descent with Momentum*, ICAIF 2020